-Marine research at Plymouth University can be summarised into eight broad themes, with key research areas listed:
+Marine research at University of Plymouth can be summarised into eight broad themes, with key research areas listed:

 Caribbean lobster fisheries sustained by ‘dark carbon’

 Scientists have discovered that one of the most important fisheries in the American region is being sustained by an unusual food source – ‘dark carbon’.